Cyb3r-Jak3/api_server/README.md

 #### encrypted_resume

-All this endpoint does is return my resumse that has been encrypted with users updated public key.
+All this endpoint does is return my resumse that has been encrypted with users uploaded public key.